 At the IUS part-time program in New Albany, students take two classes, one on Friday afternoon and one on Friday evening.
-The program began in January of 2012 and will end in late summer or December of 2014.
-Advanced standing applicants began course work and joined this cohort in fall 2012.
-No applications are being accepted to the IUS campus at this time.
+The program will begin summer 2014 and will end May 2017.
+Advanced standing applicants will begin course work and join this cohort in summer 2015.

 An applicant who is a full time employee with permanent status of the Indiana Department of Child Services (DCS) may apply to the Child Welfare Scholars program for funding when applying to IUSSW.
 For additional information regarding this program, contact Anita Osborn at firstname.lastname@example.org or 317-274-2965.

 If you have questions about the IUS MSW program, please contact Marlo D. Dale at email@example.com or 317-274-6966.